OpenDataManchester/Open3P/docs/6_Relationship_Lists/6_003_Complete_Packaging_Constituents.md

 # Complete Packaging Constituents

-The complete packaging constituents relationship list identifies the componenets and other complete packaging that are combined to create complete packages.
+The complete packaging constituents relationship list identifies the components and other complete packaging that are combined to create complete packages.
 This is only used in [complete packaging](../3_Data_Specification/3_4_Complete_Packaging.md).

 ## Data
 |Column|<div style="width:90px">Status</div>|Format|Notes|